JUB-Yoush/personal-site/src/routes/blog/jjpa-fa24.md

 Spiking the ball is very fun though and is unique to pickleball, it's a real pick up and play sport, party game ahh sport.

 ## Wait, sports are expensive!
-Some sports require a lot more infrastructure than others, and that requires you to buy a bunch of stuff. climbing gyms specifically can be quite expensive
+Some sports require a lot more infrastructure than others, and that requires you to buy a bunch of stuff. climbing gyms and boxing gyms can be quite expensive

 ## 4. Katy Perry was right actually
-California girls are... undeniable.
+California girls are... undeniable. or I guess the beach boys beat her to it, although they have opinions on girls all over america, seems like a lot of generalizing, someone should let these artists know that girls are individuals!
+(but some of those individual girls, irrespective of state/geography or origin, are undeniable)

 ## 6. Good intranets are nice
 Not surprising that google has a incredibly good internal search engine, Google in general has a lot of internal tools and documentation that would be incredibly difficult to find without having a good search engine to rely on.